-- 5. a.
-The board of education or trustees, the chancellor of the city school district in the case of the city of New York or other governing body shall annually review and update the district's codes of conduct if necessary, taking into consideration the effectiveness of code of conduct provisions and the fairness and consistency of its administration.
-Each school district is authorized to establish a committee and to facilitate the review of the code of conduct and the district's response to code of conduct violations.
-Any such committee shall be comprised of similar individuals described in subdivision three of this section.
-The [school] board of education or trustees, the chancellor of the city school district in the case of the city of New York, or other governing body shall reapprove any such updated code only after at least one public hearing that provides for the participation of school personnel, parents, students and any other interested parties. - b.
-Each district, board of cooperative educational services, and charter school shall file a copy of its codes of conduct with the commissioner and [all] any amendments to such code shall be filed with the commissioner no later than thirty days after their adoption. - § 3.
-Subdivision 3 of section 2801 of the education law, as added by chapter 181 of the laws of 2000, is amended to read as follows: - 3.
-The [district] code of conduct shall be developed in collaboration with [student, teacher, administrator, and parent organizations] representatives from interested stakeholders including, but not limited to, students, teachers, administrators, parents, school safety personnel, collective bargaining units, and other school personnel and shall be approved by the board of education or trustees, [ex] other governing body, or by the chancellor of the city school district in the case of the city school district of the city of New York.
-In the city school district of the city of New York, each community school district board shall be authorized to adopt and implement additional policies, which are consistent with the city district's district-wide code of conduct, to reflect the individual needs of each community school district provided that such additional policies shall require the approval of the chancellor. - § 4.
-Section 3214 of the education law, as amended by chapter 181 of the laws of 2000, subparagraph 1 of paragraph c of subdivision 3 as amended by chapter 430 of the laws of 2006, paragraphs d and f of subdivision 3 as amended by chapter 425 of the laws of 2002, paragraph e of subdivision 3 as amended by chapter 170 of the laws of 2006, paragraph g of subdivision 3 as amended by chapter 352 of the laws of 2005, clause (v) of subparagraph 3 of paragraph g of subdivision 3 as amended by chapter 378 of the laws of 2007, paragraphs a, b and c of subdivision 3-a as amended by chapter 147 of the laws of 2001 and subdivision 7 as amended by section 9 of part YYY of chapter 59 of the laws of 2017, is amended to read as follows: - § 3214.
+- b.
+Each district or public school, or board of cooperative educational services shall file a copy of its codes of conduct with the commissioner and [all] any amendments to such code shall be filed with the commissioner no later than thirty days after their adoption. - § 3.
+Section 17 of chapter 123 of the laws of 2003 amending the education law relating to establishing the community district education council within the New York city community school district system, is amended to read as follows: - § 17.
+This act shall take effect immediately; provided, however, that [the provisions] sections one through twelve, fourteen and fifteen of this act shall be deemed repealed on the same date as sections 1 through 20, 24 and 26 through 30 of chapter 91 of the laws of 2002. - § 4.
+Section 3214 of the education law, as amended by chapter 181 of the laws of 2000, subparagraph 1 of paragraph c of subdivision 3 as amended by chapter 430 of the laws of 2006, paragraphs d and f of subdivision 3 as amended by chapter 425 of the laws of 2002, paragraph e of subdivision 3 as amended by chapter 170 of the laws of 2006, paragraph g of subdivision 3 as amended by chapter 352 of the laws of 2005, clause (v) of subparagraph 3 of paragraph g of subdivision 3 as amended by chapter 378 of the laws of 2007, paragraphs a, b and c of subdivision 3-a as amended by chapter 147 of the laws of 2001 and subdivision 7 as amended by section 9 of part YYY of chapter 59 of the laws of 2017, amended to read as follows: - § 3214.
 Student placement, suspensions and transfers.
 1. [School delinquent.
-A minor under seventeen years of age, required by any of the provisions of part one of this article to attend upon instruction, who is an habitual truant from such instruction or is irregular in such attendance or insubordinate or disorderly or disruptive or violent during such attendance, is a school delinquent.

-2. Special day schools Alternative learning schools.
-The school authorities of any city [ex], school district, board of cooperative educational services, or charter school may establish schools or set apart rooms in [public] school buildings or properties for the instruc-[school delinquents] students removed or suspended for violations of the code of conduct, and fix the number of days per week and the hours per day of required attendance and instruction, which shall not be less than is required of minors attending the full time day schools.
+A minor under seventeen years of age, required by any of the provisions of part one of this article to attend upon instruction, who is an habitual truant from such instruction or is irregular in such attendance or insubordinate or disorderly or disruptive or violent during such attendance, is a school delinquent. - 2.
+Special day schools.
+The school authorities of any city or school district may establish schools or set apart rooms in public school buildings for the instruction of school delinquents, and fix the number of days per week and the hours per day of required attendance, which shall not be less than is required of minors attending the full time day schools. - 2-a. a.
+Notwithstanding any provision of law, rule or regulation to the contrary, this section shall apply to all public schools in the state.
+Whenever the term "board of education or superintendent of schools" is used in this section, it shall be deemed to include board of trustees, the chancellor of the city school district in the case of the city school district of the city of New York, community boards of educa-54 tion and community superintendents governing community districts in accordance with the provisions of article fifty-two-A of this chapter.

-[2-a. a.
-Violent pupil.
-For the purposes of this section, a violent pupil is an elementary or secondary student under twenty-one years of age who: